Disentangling Knowledge Representations for Large Language Model Editing: Introduction

 While current editing methods have shown promise in accurately injecting new knowledge and broadly preserving unrelated facts, \textbf{they frequently fail to adequately maintain fine-grained irrelevant knowledge.} As illustrated in Figure~\ref{motivation}(b), current methods that directly manipulate the subject representation to perform knowledge edits tend to inadvertently degrade fine-grained irrelevant knowledge.
 Existing methods commonly attempt to mitigate this interference by imposing constraints derived from broadly sampled unrelated knowledge, such as text from Wikitext.
 However, these coarse-grained constraints are insufficiently precise and thus struggle to effectively prevent undesired alterations of fine-grained irrelevant knowledge.

 To address the aforementioned challenge, we propose a novel locate-then-edit approach that \textbf{\underline{Di}}sentangles \textbf{\underline{K}}nowledge representations for LLM \textbf{\underline{E}}diting (\themodel) to effectively preserve fine-grained knowledge unrelated to the target edit, as depicted in Figure \ref{framework}.
 Specifically, we first introduce a Knowledge Representation Disentanglement (KRD) module (\S\ref{method:KRD}) that disentangles the subject representation into target-knowledge-related and target-knowledge-unrelated components within the LLM’s representation space.
 Subsequently, to inject target knowledge into LLMs without impacting fine-grained irrelevant knowledge, we develop a Disentanglement-based Knowledge Edit (DKE) (\S\ref{method:DKE}) module.
 This module performs editing operations on the target-knowledge-related representation while constraining the target-knowledge-unrelated representation to remain unchanged.
 Furthermore, leveraging matrix theory, we derive a rank-one update formula that satisfies the these constraints, enabling the efficient update of model parameters.
 To comprehensively evaluate the effectiveness of our method in preserving fine-grained irrelevant knowledge, we construct a new dataset, \ourds (\S \ref{fine-ked}), which categorizes test instances into three levels based on the relational semantic similarity between the edited knowledge and its fine-grained irrelevant counterparts.
 Extensive experiments using GPT2-XL (1.5B), GPT-J (6B) and LLaMA-3 (8B) on \ourds and {\textsc{CounterFact}} demonstrate that \themodel effectively preserves fine-grained unrelated knowledge while achieving comparable general edit performance with other state-of-the-art editing methods.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We categorize irrelevant knowledge into coarse-grained and fine-grained types, and identify the unique challenge of preserving fine-grained irrelevant knowledge in knoweldge editing. \item We propose \themodel, a novel knowledge editing method based on knowledge representation disentanglement, which enables precise editing of target knowledge while minimizing interference with fine-grained irrelevant knowledge.
+Furthermore, we derive a closed-form solution for parameter updates based on matrix theory, incorporating multiple constraints to ensure effective editing. \item We construct a new dataset \ourds, to thoroughly evaluate the ability of existing editing methods to preserve fine-grained irrelevant knowledge.
+Extensive experiments conducted on LLMs of varying sizes demonstrate the effectiveness of our proposed method. \end{itemize}